imagej/imagej.github.io/_pages/scripting/jython/examples.md

     # 4 - Show the watersheded image:
     imp.show()

-The EDM plugin that contains the watershed could have been indirectly applied to the currently active image, which is <i>not</i> recommended:
+The EDM plugin that contains the watershed could have been indirectly applied to the currently active image, which is *not* recommended:

     imp = IJ.getImage()  # the current image
     imp.getProcessor().setThreshold(174, 174, ImageProcessor.NO_LUT_UPDATE)
     IJ.run(imp, "Convert to Mask", "")
     IJ.run(imp, "Watershed", "")

-If you had called <i>show()</i> on the image at any early stage, just update the screen with:
+If you had called `show()` on the image at any early stage, just update the screen with:

     imp.updateAndDraw()

 #### ... and counting particles, and measuring their areas

-Continuing from the <i>imp</i> above, that contains the now watersheded "blobs" sample image:
+Continuing from the `imp` above, that contains the now watersheded "blobs" sample image:

     # Create a table to store the results
     table = ResultsTable()